holepunchto/bare-media/README.md

 ```

-You can also call the utilities directly without using a worker:
+Call the methods directly without a worker:

 ```js
 import { createPreview } from 'bare-media/worker/media.js'